A stunning natural environment to explore

-Hogmoor Inclosure is the third largest nature reserve of its kind in the UK, and will be a space where visitors can experience nature and contain a variety of habitats and natural features.
+Hogmoor Inclosure is the third largest nature reserve of its kind in the UK, and is a space where visitors can experience nature and contains a variety of habitats and natural features.

 Jamie Cummins, Countryside Ranger with the Deadwater Valley Trust, said: “It’s great that we’re looking after Whitehill & Bordon’s fantastic natural environments and I can’t wait to see what Hogmoor Inclosure is going to look like when the improvements are finished.”

-Linking with our partner, the Deadwater Valley Trust, a programme of activity is well underway influenced by the history of the local area, working with the community to make this fantastic natural environment even more enjoyable for all.
+Linking with our partner’s, the Land Trust and Deadwater Valley Trust, a programme of activity is well underway influenced by the history of the local area, working with the community to make this fantastic natural environment even more enjoyable for all.

 As part of our Corporate Social Responsibility to the local community we have answered your questions about what is happening in the Inclosure.
 Please download these here along with a plan Q&A document and map.